Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Experiment Setup

-\textbf{Household object clusters:} This dataset contains 5,500 pushing trials of clusters with 100's household objects (Fig.~\ref{fig:Datasetsetup} (b)).
-The dataset consists of objects from the YCB dataset \cite{calli2015ycb}, with other objects added for more thorough generalisation testing.
-The objects used are shown in Fig. \ref{fig:Datasetsetup}~(b).
-Each pushing trial lasts 4 seconds.
-The test data is split into two sets: (i) seen object clusters, which contain new clusters made of objects within the training dataset and (ii) unseen object clusters, which contain objects not present in the training dataset.
-Each test set contains 250 trials.
+This dataset consists of 5,500 pushing trials involving clusters of hundreds of household objects (Fig.~\ref{fig:Datasetsetup}~(b)).
+The objects are primarily sourced from the YCB dataset \cite{calli2015ycb}, with additional items included to ensure robust generalisation testing.
+Each trial lasts for 4 seconds.
+The test data is divided into two sets: (i) \emph{seen object clusters}, comprising new clusters assembled from objects included in the training dataset, and (ii) \emph{unseen object clusters}, containing objects not present in the training dataset.
+Each test set includes 250 trials.

-The collection of this dataset was semi-automated.
-20 pushes of the object clusters were followed by an automated resetting procedure, in which the robot pulled an ellipse-shaped barrier toward itself, pushing all objects back toward a central location.
-This ensured that a higher percentage of pushes involved object contact.
-This setup is shown in Fig. \ref{fig:Datasetsetup} (a).
-The arena also contained boundaries outside of the pushing range, resulting in a low number of pushes where the object is forced into a barrier (typically only the largest objects could hit the edges).
+The dataset collection process was semi-automated.
+After every 20 pushes, an automated reset procedure was triggered, where the robot utilised an elliptical barrier to push all objects back to a central location (see Fig.~\ref{fig:Datasetsetup}).
+This method increased the likelihood of object contact in each trial.
+The setup is depicted in Fig.~\ref{fig:Datasetsetup}~(a).
+The arena featured boundaries beyond the pushing range, minimising instances where objects were pushed against barriers (typically, only the largest objects reached the edges).

-\textbf{Visually Identical Dataset} In this dataset we use the same object, with friction markers placed at different places on the objects' contact surface.
-This test is bespoke to our task and allows us to qualitatively test the impact of tactile integration on an agent's understanding of the scene.
-If the model is unable to utilise the tactile sensation, it will be unable to predict the correct direction of the objects' motion during pushing as there are no visual indications of the high friction location.
+\textbf{Visually Identical Dataset:} This dataset is designed to test the model's ability to integrate tactile data for scene understanding.
+It involves the same object across trials, but with friction markers placed at different locations on the contact surface.
+This setup specifically targets our task, enabling a qualitative assessment of the impact of tactile integration.
+Without tactile sensing, the model would likely fail to predict the correct motion direction of the object, as no visual cues indicate the high-friction areas.